 Kimberly Dillion REHS/RS is an Environmental Health Specialist and champion in Las Vegas, NV.
-She has been a member of NEHA for twelve years and has presented her work at numerous Annual Educational Conferences.
+She has been a member of NEHA for twelve years and has presented her work at an Annual Educational Conference (AEC).
 In her blog contribution, she advocates for that local favorite, the dive bar, and makes the case that EH professionals can be the key to helping these institutions survive.

 Take a moment to think about your favorite dive bar.
 Why is it your favorite?
 Is it the people you meet?
 The food and snacks?
 The creative beverages?
 Perhaps there is a bar in your community that has brought people together for generations.
 These types of establishments can be institutions in some neighborhoods.
 As an EH professional, you may have visited dive bars as both a customer and an inspector.

 I have visited hundreds of bars in amazing places: fabulous Las Vegas, rugged Southern Colorado, and the bustling Boston Metro area.
 Neighborhood bars, gastropubs, college bars, a rural cowboy bar with a memorialized bullet-hole in the wall, and a high-end penthouse casino bar with a $1,500 bottle service.
 I have been in Irish bars, Italian social clubs, and a couple of VFWs whose grizzled veterans were belly-up to the bar while chain-smoking and reliving their glory days.
 The most bizarre?
 The unfortunate aftermath of a fraternity basement pop-up bar.
 My favorite?
 Visiting with an adorable Irish bartender, in an Irish Pub, in Harvard Square, who said he was conceived in Ireland in - you guessed it - an Irish Pub.